Votuporanga: Demographics

 The HDI of the city, measured by the UNDP, was 0.817 in 2000.

 Urban structure

 Healthcare

 Votuporanga has 2 hospitals, Santa Casa de Misericórdia de Votuporanga and Casa de Saúde e Maternidade Nossa Srª Aparecida.
-There are also 2 free access priority healthcare facilities for non-critical emergency treatment, Mini-Hospital "Fortunata G. Pozzobon" and an UPA 24hrs.
+There are also 2 free access priority healthcare facilities for non-critical emergency treatment, Mini-Hospital "Fortunata G. Pozzobon" and a UPA 24hrs.

 Education

 There are 4 universities in the city: the UNIFEV, IFSP Câmpus Votuporanga, the REGES, and a branch of the FATEC (Faculdade de Teologia e Ciências).

 Media

 In telecommunications, the city was served by Telecomunicações de São Paulo.
 In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).

 Culture

 Votuporanga is well known for its nightlife.
 With the local motto "ímã da diversão" (Magnet of Entertainment), it is recognized as one of the most vibrant nightlife centres in the microregion.

 Pride in Votuporanga's cow-breeding heritage is one of the cornerstones of Votuporangese identity. "Ópera," the most expensive cow ever sold in Brazil, is from the Votuporanga microregion.
 Numerous streets, a shopping centre and a local brothel are named in her honour.